WECAN ACTIONS & EVENTS AT THE UNFCCC COP23 CLIMATE TALKS, GERMANY 2017

 November 15 - COP23 PRESS CONFERENCE - Women for Climate Justice Leading Solutions on the Frontlines of Climate Change

 November 1 - GLOBAL LAUNCH - Women Speak: Stories, Case Studies And Solutions From The Frontlines Of Climate Change

-On November 1, 2017 - the Women’s Earth and Climate Action Network will launch ‘Women Speak: Stories, Case Studies And Solutions From The Frontlines Of Climate Change’.
+On November 1, 2017 - the Women’s Earth and Climate Action Network launched ‘Women Speak: Stories, Case Studies And Solutions From The Frontlines Of Climate Change’.

 ‘Women Speak’ is a web-based research database and initiative designed to shift the narrative and challenge dominant systems of exploitation and oppression of women and the Earth, as we collect and share stories by and about women leading struggles and solutions for climate justice under a variety of cross-sectional themes.
 The goal is to create an accessible and ever-growing source of information, research and multimedia storytelling for frontline Earth defenders, policymakers, journalists, activists, educators, students, and all those seeking to understand and demonstrate why and how women are paramount to just action on climate change, and the defense and protection of the web of life itself.